Our Mission

 The Mission of the University of Hawaii Master Gardener Program is to provide the public with unbiased, research based information and sustainable management practices in tropical horticulture suitable for home gardens, local landscapes, urban environments and the community.
 The Master Gardener program is an educational outreach program administered by the University of Hawaii Cooperative Extension Service.

-The Master Gardener Volunteer Training Program is full for 2023.
+The next Master Gardener Volunteer Training is scheduled February 5 to April 23, 2025.

 In order to be Certified as a Master Gardener and to be able to use that title, trainees must complete the 3 components of the Master Gardener Volunteer Training Program: